 Are Organic Fruit and Vegetables Worth the Extra Cost?

-As organic produce can be significantly more expensive, it can leave Australian consumers wondering if it is worth the extra dollars.
+As organic produce can be significantly more expensive, it can leave American consumers wondering if it is worth the extra dollars.
 This really comes down to what people individually value.
 Certainly, farming organic produce is far more environmentally-friendly when compared to factory farming which relies heavily on harsh synthetic fertilisers and pesticides.
 If you do your research, you may be able to strike a healthy balance between organic and non-organic fruit and vegetables as some non-organic produce has lower levels of pesticides than others.
 A good rule of thumb is that if you eat the skin (think apples, celery, peaches and berries etc.), organic is a good option.
 If the skin is peeled off before consumption (bananas, onions, avocados etc.), standard produce is probably ok.

 We hope this has helped educate you on the broad differences between organic and factory produce.
 Regardless of which way you shop, our swags will keep your fruit and veggies fresher and riper for up to 3 times as long as storing them in plastic bags.
 For a full range visit our shop page today!